ngx-ree/ControlPanelsScripts/README.md

 ## INSTALLATION

+The contents of the `ControlPanelScripts.zip` package are as follows:
+`Scripts` - Directory containing Control Panel scripts, libraries, and basic example configurations.
+`Ships/VAB` - Example vessels, described below.
+`kOS_dark.xml`, `kOS_light.xml` - Notepad++ language definitions for KerboScript, dark and light versions.
+`README.md`, `LICENSE.txt` - This README and license information.

 ### Scripts installation

-Simply unpack `ControlPanelScripts.zip` into the kOS archive directory, usually `[KSP installation folder]/Ships/Script/`.
-It is also a good idea to back up your `Script` directory beforehand, just to be sure.
+Unpack `Script` directory contents into the kOS archive's `Script` directory, usually `[KSP installation folder]/Ships/Script/`.
+It's also a good idea to back up your `Script` directory beforehand, just to be sure.
-There should be no file collisions, but in the very improbable case you have some of your scripts named the same as some of the CP scripts, rename the problematic CP script, but DO CHANGE the variable `scriptid` at the beginning of the script accordingly (see Script ID below).

 ### Directory structure